 CONVERT TEXT to CURVES

 The laser cutter cannot handle text that is dependent on a font.
 So in Inkscape you need to convert all text in your drawing to curves.
-In inkscape this means converting to dynamic offset
+In inkscape this means converting object to path.

 Stroke Color fOR ENGRAVING